Infrastructure Investment and Jobs Act: House passage

 In early August, nine moderate Democrats called for an immediate House vote on the bill, citing a desire not to lose the momentum from the Senate passage of the bill.
 They committed to voting against taking up the reconciliation resolution until there was a vote on the bipartisan infrastructure bill.
-While both Biden and House Speaker Nancy Pelosi have reversed earlier positions to support passing the bipartisan bill separately, progressives including Congressional Progressive Caucus chairwoman Pramila Jayapal and Senator Bernie Sanders maintained that it be utilized as leverage to pass the most expensive reconciliation bill possible.
+While both Biden and House Speaker Nancy Pelosi had reversed earlier positions to support passing the bipartisan bill separately, progressives including Congressional Progressive Caucus chairwoman Pramila Jayapal and Senator Bernie Sanders maintained that it be utilized as leverage to pass the most expensive reconciliation bill possible.
 The lack of a deal caused a late September House vote to be postponed.
 On October 2, Pelosi set a new deadline of October 31.
 By October 28, Jayapal and other progressive leaders indicated that they were willing to vote on the bill separately, but Sanders and others opposed this.
 On October 31, a majority of progressives signaled that they would support both bills.

 Votes on both bills were considered on November 5, but the hesitation of several moderates to pass the reconciliation bill before it could be scored by the Congressional Budget Office made passing the bipartisan bill unlikely.
 Negotiations between centrist and progressive Democrats concluded with the centrists committing to passing the Build Back Better Act.
 The bill ultimately went to a vote, as did a rule to vote on the larger bill once it was scored, passing 228–206; 13 Republicans joined all but six Democrats (members of "the Squad") in supporting the legislation.
 The six Democrats who voted 'No' stated that their opposition was because the legislation had been decoupled from the social-safety net provisions of the Build Back Better bill.
 Biden signed the bill into law at a signing ceremony on November 15.